janko/rodauth-model/README.md

 ## Usage

-The model mixin is built calling `Rodauth::Model(...)` with the Rodauth auth class, and should be included into the account model:
+The model mixin is built by calling `Rodauth::Model(...)` with the Rodauth auth class, and included into the account model:

 ```rb
 require "rodauth/model" # require before enabling any authentication features